csun-shine/the-pedal-garage-docs/docs/pg-tutorial-get-pedals-by-songID.md

 ## Determining song

 1. Determine which song you would like to find the pedals for and note down its songID.
+For example, say you are interested in the pedals for "That Lady, Pts.
+1 & 2". '

-2. For example, say you are interested in the pedals for "That Lady, Pts.
-1 & 2".
+2. Open the repo in another Git Bash window following one of the two methods explained in the "Running JSON server" section.
 Run the following command to retrieve the song from the database (refer to the "Get songs by parameters other than ID" reference document for more information if needed).

 ```shell
 curl -X GET "http://localhost:3000/songs?name=That%20Lady%2C%20Pts.%201%20%26%202" -H "Accept: application/json"
 ```

-3. The response should look like the following.
+1. The response should look like the following.
 And from this response, we can see that the song ID is 3.

 ```shell
 [